If you love reading a serious mystery, but with a side of giggles, these books are for you.

 Every year Reno hosts a huge bicycle race, hundreds enter.
 When Max Holland, the man everyone is betting on to win the ten thousand dollar purse, is shot dead in Jack’s office, there’s concern that racers are being targeted.
 Jack makes it his mission to find the killer.
 Max was not a popular guy; there are no shortage of suspects.

-Reviewed in the United States on February 3, 2020 Verified PurchaseI have been reading this series since book one.
+Reading this series since book one.
 This is a fun read and a good mystery without the gore.
 The characters are old friends, each with likable personalities.
-As soon as I finish reading one book, I’m anxiously awaiting the next one!
+As soon as I finish reading one book, I’m anxiously awaiting the next one!—Amazon Review

 5.0 out of 5 stars The sisters.
 HIT A GOLD MINE